Rohit Vyas: Career Highlights

-In In 2025, Rohit Vyas received two EMMY nominations for his documentary, DESTINATION OAK TREE ROAD.
-This film, a collaborative effort with PBS, delves into the history of Oak Tree Road, a now globally recognized commercial hub located in Edison and Woodbridge Townships in New Jersey.
-It highlights the pivotal role of the Indian and South Asian immigrant communities in transforming the once dilapidated area into a flourishing shopping district, in the face of adversity and discrimination.
+In 2025, Rohit Vyas received two Emmy nominations for his documentary, DESTINATION OAK TREE ROAD.
 The nominations for DESTINATION OAK TREE ROAD were in the categories of Documentary Historical and Presenter/Narrator (Rohit Vyas).

 2000, Vyas was a part of the White House media delegation during President Bill Clinton’s visit to South Asia, the Middle East, and Switzerland.
 Prior to that, in 1994, at the invitation of Prime Minister P.V.
 Narasimha Rao, Vyas became the first American journalist to be an official member of an Indian Prime Minister’s media delegation on his visit to the United States.

 Throughout his career, Vyas has done a number of high-profile interviews with world leaders, politicians, sports figures and other celebrities.
 As the longest-serving Indian-American journalist in North America, Vyas' news programs served over three generations of South Asian-Americans.

 Public Service

 Rohit Vyas has a storied history in public service.
 From 1993 to 1995, he was on an informal Asian American advisory group for the New York Times.

 From 1994 to 2001, Vyas served on the Asian American Pacific Advisory Council for New Jersey Governor Christine Whitman.
 His affiliation with New Jersey politics continued and in 2001, he moderated the first New Jersey Gubernatorial debate for the Asian American community between Democrat Jim McGreevey and Republican Bret Schundler.
 In a 2017 interview with Vyas, then New Jersey gubernatorial candidate Phil Murphy committed to name an Indian-American or South Asian-American as attorney general.
 In January 2018, Gurinder Grewal was sworn in as the first Sikh-American and second South Asian (after Kamala Harris in California in 2011) attorney general of a U.S. state.

 Vyas was the emcee for the Indian American community’s gala reception in New York City in honor of then presidential candidate Hillary Clinton.

 From 1989 and for 21 years thereafter, Rohit Vyas was the Master of Ceremonies for the annual India Day Parade in New York City, the biggest event outside of India commemorating Indian Independence.

 He was also the Master of Ceremonies for major programs organized by leading associations of the Indian American community, including the annual convention of the American Association of Physicians of Indian Origin (AAPI), the annual Deepavali Festival hosted by the Association of Indians in America, the annual galas of Share and Care Foundation, the Nargis Dutt Foundation and the Wheels Global Foundation among many others.